Up to 60% off sofas & mattresses — limited‑time deals.

 Get comfort right with seat depth and cushion design

-Most buying regret is seat depth: too deep and shorter users lose back support; too shallow and taller users feel perched.
+Seat depth causes a lot of buying regret: when it is too deep, shorter users lose back support; when it is too shallow, taller users feel perched.

 Pick upholstery and construction for your actual household